 (a) Appointment.
-Within 30 days after receiving a copy of a Statement of Charges filed with the Commission, the Chair of the Peer Review Committee shall (1) appoint a Peer Review Panel, (2) notify the Commission, Bar Counsel, and the attorney of the appointment of the Panel and the names and addresses of its members, (3) send to the members of the Panel a copy of the Statement of Charges and the supporting material filed by Bar Counsel with the Commission, and (4) in accordance with Rule 19-720 (b), schedule a meeting of the Peer Review Panel.
+Within 30 days after receiving a copy of a Statement of Charges filed with the Commission, the Chair of the Peer Review Committee shall (1) appoint a Peer Review Panel, (2) notify the Commission, Bar Counsel, and the attorney of the appointment of the Panel and the names and addresses of its members, (3) cause a copy of the Statement of Charges and documentation and information filed by Bar Counsel to be sent to the members of the Panel, and (4) in accordance with Rule 19-720 (b), schedule a meeting of the Peer Review Panel.

 (b) Composition of Panel.

 (1) The Peer Review Panel shall consist of at least three members of the Peer Review Committee.

 (2) A majority of the members of the Panel shall be attorneys, but at least one member shall not be an attorney.